RVanDamme/PANKEGG/paper/paper.md

 Making its installation straightforward in most systems through pip [@pip], conda [@conda], and pixi [@pixi], see the PANKEGG installation chapter in our documentation.
 The software installation was tested on Ubuntu, Windows Subsystem for Linux (Ubuntu 16 to 22), Windows 10 & 11, macOS, and HPE Cray EX supercomputer systems.
+PANKEGG is based on common, reliable metagenomic annotation tools with standardised, stable output, ensuring compatibility over a long time span.
+However, should the tools and their output evolve, we plan to update PANKEGG to match new standards and keep it current.
 This unified approach reduces the barriers to integrative metagenomic analysis, enabling both specialists and non-specialists to make informed decisions based on large-scale, genome-resolved metagenomic data.